 Face cream for dry skin

 While many face creams rely on oils to hydrate skin, there are a couple of other ingredients to keep an eye out for in your moisturiser.

 Hyaluronic acid occurs naturally in the human body, but depletes as we age.
-It works by drawing moisture to the outer layers of the skin, and can hold up to 1,000 its weight in water, hence its properties of a master-moisture-maker.
+It works by drawing moisture to the outer layers of the skin, and can hold up to 1,000 its weight in water.

 Added glycerin in your face cream absorbs and retains water and helps to maintain the skin’s outer barrier (epidermis), preventing dryness and flaking.

 Dr Om Prawarisa, founder of OM skincare says: “Oil, butter and glycerine are basic ingredients to look for as moisturising ingredients.